mertcancankaya/cyclistic-capstone/Cyclistic Google Capstone Project.md

 # Prepare

 All of the functions in this preparation stage are done in R Studio.
-You can find the code of all processes in [this](cyclistic-cleaning-analysis.r) folder.
+You can find the code of all processes in [cyclistic](cyclistic.r) document.

 I downloaded the last 12 months between July 2022 to June 2023 (link to the dataset).